radareorg/radare2/doc/snap.md

 ----------------

 The snap packages are updated automatically when the installed version is not in _devmode_.
-If you installed radare2 snap in the past when it was only avaiable as _devmode_ and you wish to update, you can switch to the new stable channel and get the updates by running this command:
+If you installed radare2 snap in the past when it was only available as _devmode_ and you wish to update, you can switch to the new stable channel and get the updates by running this command:

     $ sudo snap refresh radare2 --stable --classic